vinodkd/guts/README.md

 Milestones
 ==========
+1. Define code Size for all levels upto application
-1. Define Structural Stability for all levels upto application - TBD
+2. Define Structural Stability for all levels upto application - TBD
+3. Start writing the mindmap in book form